pombredanne/REBIN/README.md

 Creating a web service really should be this easy.
 Doesn't matter if you program in C, C++, Python, Ruby or even C# Mono.
 Expose the functionality of your app or script in just a few seconds with an API endpoint.

 ##Basic Use Case
-You have or create a CLI based application or script.
+You have already or have created a CLI based application or script.
 It takes input, it produces output.
 Now, how do you expose your work to the web so you can utilize via a web service.
 REBIN takes care of that!

 ##Basic Example